-Some types of drugs can alter nerve impulses and help relieve nerve pain.
+Some types of drugs can change nerve impulses and help relieve nerve pain.
 Gabapentin (Neurontin®) and pregabalin (Lyrica®) are drugs that work in this way.
-They are also anticonvulsants (drugs used to treat epilepsy).
-Other anticonvulsants and antidepressants are also used to treat nerve pain.
+They are also used to treat epilepsy.
+Other types of epilepsy drugs and anti-depressants are also used to treat nerve pain.
 Some people may worry that they are being given anti-depressants because the doctor thinks the pain is in their mind.
-But, anti-depressant drugs are given to people with peripheral neuropathy because of the way it acts on nerves, not because they think that the pain is just in your mind.
-Strong painkillers such as tramadol may sometimes help.
+But, anti-depressant drugs are given to people with peripheral neuropathy because of the way they act on nerves.
+Painkillers also sometimes help.

 Transcutaneous electrical nerve stimulation (TENS)

 A TENS machine is a small, battery-operated device that has cables connected to sticky pads.
 The pads go on the skin, and give off small electrical pulses.
-This causes a tingling sensation, which aims to stimulate nerves close to the painful area.
-It’s thought that TENS may work by blocking pain messages from being carried along the nerves to the brain.
+This causes a tingling sensation, which can stimulate nerves close to the painful area.
+It is thought that TENS may work by blocking pain messages from being carried along the nerves to the brain.
 TENS is unlikely to cause any side effects.
 Physiotherapists or pain teams can tell you whether TENS is suitable for you and how to use it.
-They may be able to loan you a TENS machine on a short-term basis so that you can find out if it’s helpful.
+They may give you a TENS machine on a short-term loan so that you can find out if it is helpful.

-Many hospitals have pain teams that have specialist doctors and nurses who advise on all aspects of pain control.
-Your GP or hospital doctor can refer you to a pain team if your pain is troublesome.
+Many hospitals have pain teams with specialist doctors and nurses who are experts in pain control.
+Your GP or hospital doctor can refer you to a pain team if your pain is difficult to control.

-A physiotherapist can offer treatment and advice if you’re having problems with:
+A physiotherapist can help if you are having problems with:

 - muscle weakness

-If you are finding it hard to do daily tasks because of peripheral neuropathy, you can ask to be referred to an occupational therapist.
+You can ask to be referred to an occupational therapist if you are finding it hard to do daily tasks because of peripheral neuropathy, such as washing or dressing.
 They can assess your needs and recommend appropriate aids and equipment to help you.
 There are also organisations that provide equipment.

 Benefits and financial help